-The development is led by a consortium made up of EcoPlus Homes, Sustainable Homes Scotland (SHS), Formworks UK and SIPS Industries and involves an investment of £50 million, and is set to create 150 new jobs in East Ayrshire.
+The development of the first Scottish sustainable homes to zero carbon standard was led by a consortium made up of EcoPlus Homes, Sustainable Homes Scotland (SHS), Formworks UK and SIPS Industries and involves an investment of £50 million, and is set to create 150 new jobs in East Ayrshire.

 The homes will be built in Galston, East Ayrshire, at a site owned by Allseasons at the Meadows, an ecological tourism development.